Application Performance Monitoring Tools Configuration

 export BMC_ADDITIONAL_JAVA_OPTIONS

-• The following value for the BMC_ADDITIONAL_JAVA_OPTIONS variable configures DataDog monitoring on Windows:
+• The following value for the BMC_ADDITIONAL_JAVA_OPTIONS environment variable configures DataDog monitoring on Windows:

 -javaagent:"path_to_agent_jar" ‑Ddd.profiling.enabled=true ‑Ddd.logs.injection=true ‑Ddd.service=REPLACED_COMPONENT_DISPLAY_NAME ‑Ddd.env=my_env_presentation_name